-False Negatives False Positives True Positives True Negatives Total 945 768 1063 9,777 12,553 on the usefulness of a synthetic difficulty score is very different.
+False Negatives False Positives True Positives True Negatives Total 1,370 121 638 $10,\!424$ 12,553 on the usefulness of a synthetic difficulty score is very different.
 Low precision (large number of false positives), when a large number of molecules labelled easy-to-synthesise are actually difficult-to-synthesise, wastes the resources of experimental chemists.
 Low recall (high proportion of false negatives) results in precursor candidates being missed that could have had favourable properties when formulated into the final material, but were incorrectly classed as difficult-to-synthesise and disregarded.
 However, the latter misclassification is less problematic, as there is no experimental cost associated with missing an easy-to-synthesise molecule.
+This trade-off is quantified in the weighted $F{\beta}$ score, which values precision five times more than recall when $\beta = 0.2$ .
 While pre-screening precursors according to their synthetic difficulty with the MPScore may miss candidates with exceptional properties, whose precursors are challenging to synthesise, we instead focus our computational resources on cages that are most likely to be made in a lab, given lab synthesis is the bottleneck we currently face in our computational screening approaches.
 Therefore, we aimed to develop a model that maximised precision, reducing the number of false positives obtained.

-The MPScore model was able to achieve an overall accuracy of 0.85, as seen in Table 3.
-The mean precision and mean recall for the difficult-to-synthesise label were 0.91 and 0.92 respectively.
-A lower mean precision and mean recall score is seen for the easy-to-synthesise molecule label of 0.56 and 0.60 respectively.
-We hypothesise that the lower precision and recall for the easy-to-synthesise label is due to the model's tendency to classify a molecule as difficult-to-synthesise, as suggested by the recall of 0.92 in the difficult-to-synthesise class.
-This is exemplified by the 9,777 true negatives assigned by the MPScore, which out-weigh the

-1,063 true positives the model correctly classified, as shown in Table 4.
+The MPScore model was able to achieve an overall accuracy of 0.88, as seen in Table 3.
+The mean precision and mean recall for the difficult-to-synthesise label were 0.88 and 0.99 respectively.
+A lower mean precision and mean recall score is seen for the easy-to-synthesise molecule label of 0.84 and 0.32 respectively.
+We hypothesise that the lower precision and recall for the easy-to-synthesise label is due to the model's tendency to classify a molecule as difficult-to-synthesise, as suggested by the recall of 0.99 in the difficult-to-synthesise class.
+This is exemplified by the 10,424 true negatives assigned by the MPScore, which out-weigh the 638 true positives the model correctly classified, as shown in Table 4.
 This can be explained by the imbalanced dataset to train the MPScore, in which the overwhelming majority of molecules were labelled as difficult-to-synthesise.
 This differs to the typical training dataset used in ML for chemistry, which consists of only positive examples due to the absence of failed experiments or negative results.
 In such cases, the generation of negative results proved advantageous for generating useful ML models.
-56 Later in this sub-section, we show how the threshold the classifier uses to make predictions can be optimised to increase the precision of the model, reducing the negative consequences of class imbalance.
+Later in this sub-section, we show how the threshold the classifier used to make predictions can be optimised to increase the precision of the model, reducing the negative consequences of class imbalance.